Opentrons/opentrons/RELEASING.md

    git push --set-upstream origin chore_release-${version}
    ```

-2. Open a PR targeting `release` from chore_release-${version}; this should contain all the changes that were in `edge` and not yet in `release`.
+2. Open a PR targeting `release` from `chore_release-${version}`; this should contain all the changes that were in `edge` and not yet in `release`.
 This PR will not be merged in GitHub.
 Apply the `DO NOT MERGE` label.
-Approval on the PR allows bypass of the branch protection on `release` preventing direct pushes when we are ready.
+When we are ready, approval and passing checks on this PR allows the bypass of the branch protection on `release` that prevents direct pushes.
 Step 8 will resolve this PR.

 3. Evaluate changes on our dependent repositories.
 If there have been changes to `opentrons-modules`, `oe-core`, `ot3-firmware`, or `buildroot`, ensure that the changes are in the correct branches.
-Tags will need to be pushed to repositories with changes to include those changes in the release being created here.
+Tags will need to be pushed to repositories with changes.
 Further exact tagging instructions for each of the repositories are TODO.

 4. Check out and pull `chore_release-${version}` locally.
 Create a tag for a new alpha version.
-The alpha versions end with an `-alpha.N` prerelease tag, where `N` increments + from 0 over the course of the QA process.
+The alpha versions end with an `-alpha.N` prerelease tag, where `N` increments by 1 from 0 over the course of the QA process.
 You don't need a PR or a commit to create a new version.
 Pushing tags in the formats prescribed here are the triggers of the release process.
 Let's call the alpha version you're about to create `${alphaVersion}`:

    > [!IMPORTANT]
    > Use annotated tag (`-a`) with a message (`-m`) for all tags.